Nov 29, 2022

 As a new driver in Ontario, there are certain rules and regulations you need to follow to comply with driving laws.
 Whether you are coming from another province or even another country, you will need to show proof of previous driving experience when you switch over your car insurance.

-Depending on your country of origin and documentation, some insurance company may not recognize your driving experience, something that could significantly impact your rates.
+Depending on your country of origin and documentation, some insurers may not recognize your driving experience, something that could significantly impact your rates.
 In addition to taking road and knowledge tests, another way to save money on insurance is to take a driver training course in Ontario.
-Oftentimes, this is easier than trying to get proper documentation and proving driver experience for another country.
+Oftentimes, this is easier than trying to get proper documentation and proving driver experience in another country.